emoacht/SnowyImageCopy/README.md

 ## Development

 This app is a WPF app developed in C#.
-It is tested with 4 generations of FlashAir: SD-WB008G, SD-WC016G (W-02), SD-WE016G (W-03) and SD-UWA032G (W-04).

 As for FlashAir's API used in this app, refer to [FlashAir Developers](https://www.flashair-developers.com/) ([copy](https://flashair-developers.github.io/website/)).